 As spring comes around, the snow melts, birds return and new life blossoms from what has lain dormant.
 So that you can feel rejuvinated and able to enjoy the light-heartedness of spring, we're sharing some Ayurvedic strategies to help clear Kapha out of the body.

-You can also find some Ayurvedic Wellness supplies to support your body’s natural drive to thrive in our March Goddess Provisions Box.
+We included some Ayurvedic Wellness supplies to support your body’s natural drive to thrive in our March Goddess Provisions Box - SOLD OUT.

 6 Ayurvedic Wellness Tips for Spring (to Balance Kapha):